hashicorp/terraform-provider-aws/website/docs/r/appsync_resolver.html.markdown

 * `max_batch_size` - (Optional) Maximum batching size for a resolver.
 Valid values are between `0` and `2000`.
 * `kind`  - (Optional) Resolver type.
 Valid values are `UNIT` and `PIPELINE`.
 * `sync_config` - (Optional) Describes a Sync configuration for a resolver.
 See [Sync Config](#sync-config).
-* `runtime` - (Optional) Describes a runtime used by an AWS AppSync pipeline resolver or AWS AppSync function.
-Specifies the name and version of the runtime to use.
-Note that if a runtime is specified, code must also be specified.
-See [Runtime](#runtime).
 * `pipeline_config` - (Optional) PipelineConfig.
     * `functions` - (Required) List of Function ID.
 * `caching_config` - (Optional) CachingConfig.
     * `caching_keys` - (Optional) List of caching key.
     * `ttl` - (Optional) TTL in seconds.

-### Runtime

-The following arguments are supported:

-* `name` - (Optional) The name of the runtime to use.
-Currently, the only allowed value is `APPSYNC_JS`.
-* `runtime_version` - (Optional) The version of the runtime to use.
-Currently, the only allowed version is `1.0.0`.

 ### Sync Config